 While we can also purchase sound healing instruments to create our own sound bath, most of us experience deeper benefits when guided by an expert.
 Similarly, we can also listen to a sound bath recording at home, but they’re generally more effective live and in a professional setting.

-If we sign up for a sound bath, it’s important to be as comfortable as possible.
-Consider wearing soft, loose, or stretchy clothing — like you would wear to a gentle yoga class.
+Comfort is key.
+If we sign up for sound bath therapy, it’s important to be as comfortable as possible.
+Consider wearing soft, loose, or stretchy clothing like you would wear to a gentle yoga class.
 Avoid wearing anything too tight or constricting.
-While we don’t have to, it’s generally advised to close our eyes during the experience to prevent distraction and promote deeper contemplation.
+While you don’t have to, it’s generally advised to close your eyes during the experience to prevent distraction and promote deeper contemplation.

-If we’re curious but not yet committed, we can listen to publicly recorded sound baths before experiencing a live session.
+Listen in.
+If you’re curious but not yet committed, you can listen to publicly recorded sound baths before experiencing a live session.
 However, be sure to do so in a quiet place with the intention of letting your mind and body relax.

-Keep in mind that we’re likely to get the most out of a sound bath when we can identify a clear intention or goal for the practice.
-For instance, our goal might simply be to relieve stress or anxiety, or reach clarity on a persistent issue that’s been plaguing us.
+Set an intention.
+Keep in mind that you’re likely to get the most out of a sound bath healing session when you can identify a clear intention or goal for the practice.
+For instance, your goal might simply be to relieve stress or anxiety, or reach clarity on a persistent issue that’s been plaguing you.
+The intention can evolve during the experience, and that’s okay.
+But try to bring your mind back to it if it wanders to stay present to the experience.

 It can be particularly helpful to journal or reflect on our experience afterwards.
 For instance, we might ask ourselves how it felt, what types of emotions arose, or what we walked away with.
 We might also ask ourselves what types of sounds affected us the most emotionally.